mastodon/blog/content/posts/2018-10-14_2-year-anniversary/index.md

 - [A new documentation website](https://docs.joinmastodon.org)
 - [A GitLab server hosting many orbiting code repositories](https://source.joinmastodon.org)

-### The road ahead
+### Fazit

+I'm very happy with Mastodon's accomplishments.
+Overseeing such a large project has its ups and downs, as it's impossible to keep everyone happy all the time when people have conflicting desires.
+Irregardless, I consider these to be the two best years of my life, as work on Mastodon is incredibly fulfilling and interacting with all the interesting people on the platform is very fun.

+Would I have done something differently if I was starting from scratch now?
+Mostly, no. I still receive comments about the name "Mastodon" not being suitable, or "toot" being too silly.
+I wouldn't change it.
+I think there is nothing wrong with being less serious, and if it alienates more corporate-minded users, that's fine.
+I don't wake up every day wishing to interact with my favourite brand.

-The v2.6.0 version of Mastodon is currently in the works containing many quality of life improvements, bug fixes, improved administrative tools and a decentralized version of identity verification.
-Based on IndieWeb ideas, every person will be able to prove ownership of the links in their profile.
+As for the future, development continues: The v2.6.0 version of Mastodon is currently in the works, containing many quality of life improvements, bug fixes, improved administrative tools and a decentralized version of identity verification.

+Mastodon has proved itself sustainable and has accomplished a lot in taking a foothold in mainstream consciousness.
+With more and more people become disillusioned with the tech giants, Mastodon will become ever more appealing.
+Let's get to ten million users next.